transitland/www-transit-land/documentation/datastore/quality_issues.md

 A consumer of the issues API may wonder why issues having a specific numeric id value may sometimes disappear and reappear with a different id, or how issues even come into being at all.

-Issues are automatically generated during changeset application, including through feed version imports and the changeset API.
+Issues are automatically generated during changeset application, through a prescribed order of quality checks.
 Each changeset application will deprecate - log and delete - any existing issues on the changeset's entities and attributes, and check the data quality of the changeset's entities for new issues to create.
 In addition, any changeset that resolves an issue can produce new issues not related to the resolving issue.

 A typical issue life cycle may run as follows: